DjangoGirls/organizer-manual/gdpr/README.md

  Since we have events in Europe, it is important for Django Girls Foundation and organizers across the globe to comply with GDPR as it has legal implications.
-We therefore recommend all organizers to comply with GDPR as it protects users' data, irrespective of their location.
+All organizers should therefore comply with GDPR as it protects users' data, irrespective of their location.

  This guide therefore applies to all organizers